alissin4444/alissin4444/README.md

-I'm a Frontend Software Enginner III currently working at Brain Agriculture/Serasa Experian, developing scalable and profissional Agrobusiness apps and at Abstraction Team developing Cooper Money Financial Game on my pair time.
+I'm a Senior NodeJS ReactJS currently working at Brain Agriculture and Serasa Experian, developing scalable and profissional Agrobusiness apps and at Abstraction Team developing Cooper Money Financial Game on my pair time.

 I'm fluent and with a strong knowledge on Javascript, Typescript, React JS, React Native, Next JS, Redux, Context API, Tailwind CSS, Material UI, Chakra UI, ANTD, Bootstrap, Styled Components and so on!